-I was baking those yummy oatmeal kiss cookies for our church Christmas program the other day.
+I was baking those yummy oatmeal kiss cookies the other day.
 After indulging in what seemed like half the Hershey Kisses in the bag, I could feel the surge of sugar throughout my body.

 Chocolate tastes so wonderful while you are eating it.
 The sugar and caffeine make it irresistible as you reach for yet another and another.
 It isn’t until later when your blood sugar drops that it doesn’t feel so great.